 Some individuals may be more susceptible or vulnerable to contaminants in drinking water than the general population.
-Individuals that are immune compromised, elderly and/or infants can be at risk from infections.
-These individuals should seek advice about drinking health care providers.
+Individuals that are immune compromised and elderly or infants can be at risk from infections.
+These individuals should seek advice about drinking water risks from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants, as well as potential health effects, are available by calling the Safe Drinking Water Hotline at 1-800-426-4791.